BMichela/ADM--HW4/README.md

 where a1, a2 are authors, p1 and p2 are the set of publications of the two authors and, J(p1, p2) represents the jaccard similarity between these two sets of publications.
 To calculate the weight we implemented a function that find the jaccard similarity.
-After obtaining all the necessary information, we constructed the graph with the nodes and the weighted edges.
+After obtaining all the necessary information, we constructed the graph adding the authors as nodes and connecting them with weighted edges.

 ###   Module 'Jaccard'  ###